 The Bradford Factor, also referred to as the Bradford Formula or Index, is a useful absence management tool.
-It enables managers to assess the absence record of their employees.
+It enables managers to assess the absence record of their employees via the calculation of a Bradford score.

 The Bradford Factor introduces score ratings to help you identify areas of concern relating to staff sickness absence.
 The formula gives more weighting to regular short-term sick leave than to infrequent, longer term absence.
 This is because the Bradford Index supports the belief that short, frequent absences are more disruptive to businesses than longer absences.